-If you’ve done keto for a while and ready to be in more of a maintenance or long term mode - cyclic keto may be a good choice for you.
-But remember, with keto cycling the goal is to include good carbs, as you can’t expect to feel good if you’re fueling your body with junk!
+If you’ve done keto for a while and are ready to be in more of a maintenance or long term mode - cyclic keto may be a good choice for you.
+But remember, with keto cycling the goal is to include good carbs.
+You can’t expect to feel good if you’re fueling your body with junk!

 Consider targeted keto like a mini version of keto cycling.
 Rather than moderate carbohydrate DAYS, targeted keto matches carb rich meals or snacks with periods of higher activity - particularly intense activity.
 This is because the body’s preferred source of fuel for quick, intense activities is carbohydrate, not fat.

-As a reminder, there is little or no research on targeted keto.
-However, proponents of this method suggest 25-50g of carbs roughly about 30 minutes before a workout with the goal of providing the muscle’s preferred fuel source for the activity.
+Unfortunately, there is little or no research on targeted keto.
+However, supporters of this method suggest 25-50g of carbs roughly about 30 minutes before a workout with the goal of providing the muscle’s preferred fuel source for the activity.

-Before you pick up that bagel, let's consider what 25-30g of carbs looks like:
+Before you pick up that bagel and shmear, let's consider what 25-30g of carbs looks like:

 - 1 cup of sweet potato